 Stem

 Meadow mushroom stems are white, equally thick, undecorated, and 1.5-1.75 inches long.
-Around the upper portion of the stem is a fragile white skirt ring, a remnant of the universal veil that used to cover the gills.
+Around the upper portion of the stem is a fragile white skirt ring, a remnant of the partial veil that used to cover the gills.
 The very base of the stem is usually a little pointed or tapered, which is best seen when the entire specimen is picked.

 Flesh & Odor